kyang5/coursedescriptions/source/comp391.rst

 You may continue with more hours in your job after the for-credit internship part.

-Note 3: You do not need to be classified as an ``intern`` in your job.
+Note 3: You do not need to be classified as an "intern" in your job.
 It can be a regular job.
 The internship only comes from the relationship to your academic credit and the supporting documents indicated in the MOU.
 The overhead for the employer is comparable to a letter of